What to Consider before Taking Adderall?

 Many Doctors Tend to Ignore FDA Warnings About Stimulants

-FDA warnings that Adderall, Ritalin, and other prescription stimulants are addictive and can have potentially dangerous side effects also haven’t deterred doctors from prescribing them.
+FDA warns that Adderall, Ritalin, and other prescription stimulants are addictive and can have potentially dangerous side effects also haven’t deterred doctors from prescribing them.

 Major League Baseball Players Are Among the Most Frequent Users of ADHD Drugs

 The Cognitive-Enhancing Effects of Stimulants Are Unclear

 Though many believe that stimulants will give them an edge in school, sports, or careers, experts caution that the cognitive effects of the drugs have not been widely studied and their effects are still unclear.
 There have been conflicting reports generated from the studies that have been performed and experts argue that most studies are conducted to find impairment in study subjects, not the improvement.
 There is also a lack of evidence on the long-term effects of stimulant usage, especially in healthy individuals who do not display signs of ADHD.
 This should serve as a warning to those who use the drugs for recreational use and make them think twice about using stimulants such as Adderall for everyday performance improvement.